-Attorney Francis Lee Bailey defended Patty Hearst, but suffered a rare defeat, with Hearst dissatisfied at his closing arguments in the case, suspecting he was under the influence of alcohol.
-Was the Zodiac Killer in any way connected to the justice system himself, in terms of employment, or possibly engaged in the media or newspapers, spawning this allegiance.
+Attorney Francis Lee Bailey defended Patty Hearst, but suffered a rare defeat, with Hearst dissatisfied at his closing arguments in the case and suspecting he was under the influence of alcohol.
+Was the Zodiac Killer in any way connected to the justice system himself, in terms of employment, or possibly employed in the media or newspapers, spawning this allegiance.

-William Randolph Hearst beginnings started when he took charge of the San Francisco Examiner in 1887 and his life story was the inspiration that drove the lead character in Orson Welles 1941 film Citizen Kane, in certain polls voted the greatest film of all time.
+William Randolph Hearst's beginnings started when he took charge of the San Francisco Examiner in 1887 and his life story was the inspiration that drove the lead character in the Orson Welles 1941 film Citizen Kane, in certain polls voted the greatest film of all time.

 Thanks to http://zodiackiller.fr.yuku.com/reply/68764#.UwuiYfl_tZl